 My favorite is the vintage linens.
 Are you a sucker for them too?
 I daresay I have more than I should, but hey, we all have things we cherish, right?

-If you’d enjoy having this centerpiece in your home, you can find it available in my shop HERE.
+Likewise, if you’d enjoy having this centerpiece in your home, you can find it available in my shop HERE.
 (SOLD)

 Easy entry: just complete as many steps in the widget below (daily even for more entries).
 Open to U.S. and Canada residents 18 years of age and older.
 Also, winner will be notified via email and will have 24 hours to claim their prize.
 Be sure to check your spam!